 Assistive devices are accepted for transport with the only limitations being aircraft ability to accommodate the device size and battery safety compliance.

 Using electrically powered assistive devices on board the aircraft requires prior verification of safety.
-To verify safety requirements, please contact Delta Sales Support for assistance.
+To verify safety requirements, please contact Delta Sales Support or Delta Reservations for assistance.